ANNUAL EXHIBITION: 2019-20 Season

 Portraiture (Mono or Colour) - People should be the dominant feature and the person(s) portrayed should be the major element of the image.
 In addition to traditional studio portraiture, candid figure studies and people in leisure pursuits etc. are welcome.
 The likeness, personality, and mood of a living subject should be shown.
 Portraiture is not restricted to head and shoulders and may include just a part of the face, a back view or even a full length study.

-Natural History (Colour) It was decided at AGM, that rules for the Nature Section in the PAGB Nature definition should be adopted by PPS (note that the additional restrictions placed on the Wildlife Section in those rules do not apply).
+Natural History (Mono or Colour) It was decided at AGM, that rules for the Nature Section in the PAGB Nature definition should be adopted by PPS (note that the additional restrictions placed on the Wildlife Section in those rules do not apply).
 For the avoidance of doubt, please check the PAGB website for updated changes. http://www.thepagb.org.uk or www.nempf.org

 Record (Mono or Colour) - Photographs that are a straightforward representation of the subject, (e.g. architecture, places, objects of interest) fit into this class.
 Detail and clarity along with technical quality are paramount.